slevithan/regex/README.md

 [![npm downloads][npm-downloads-src]][npm-downloads-href]
 [![bundle][bundle-src]][bundle-href]

 The Regex+ library (`regex` on npm) provides a template tag named `regex`.
-This tag modernizes JavaScript regular expressions with always-on best practices and support for new features that make regexes more powerful and dramatically more readable.
-The `regex` tag returns native `RegExp` instances that run with native performance and can exceed the performance of regex literals you'd write yourself.
+This tag modernizes JavaScript regular expressions with always-on best practices and support for key new features that make regexes more powerful and dramatically more readable.
+It does this while returning native `RegExp` instances that run with native performance.

 **With the Regex+ library, JavaScript steps up as one of the best regex flavors** alongside PCRE and Perl, possibly surpassing C++, Java, .NET, Python, and Ruby.